 Photography is literally writing with light.
-As you read through Lighting 101 you'll learn how to control every aspect of your electronic flash.
+As you read through Lighting 101 you'll learn how to tale control of your electronic flash.
 If you can imagine it, you'll be able to create it.

 You'll learn how to take the removable flash that you probably already have on the top of your camera and use it off-camera to make beautiful, more three-dimensional photos.
 Once you learn the basics of controlling light, you'll quickly see that most lighting is intuitive, easy and fun.

-The difference between their photos and yours is that they already know how to use their flash off camera.
-They know how to synchronize it with their shutter, position it, modify the quality of the light, change the color with gels and tweak the balance of exposure between their flashes and available light.
+The difference between their photos and yours is that they now how to use their flash off camera.
+They know how to synchronize it with their shutter, position it, modify the quality of the light and tweak the balance of exposure between their flashes and available light.

-Which is exactly what you'll soon learn in Lighting 101.
+Which is exactly what we'll be learning in Lighting 101.
 That may sound difficult, but I promise you it isn't.

-It's like, you taste the soup and if it needs more salt you add some salt.
-You'll see that when we learn to balance a flash with the existing, ambient light.
+It's just like when you taste the soup and it needs more salt.
+So you add some salt.
+You'll see what I mean when we learn to balance a flash with the existing, (or "ambient") light.

 NEXT: Understanding Your Flash